r-grun/stereo-recreation-from-anaglyphs/README.md

-# ReStereo: Recreation of stereo Images from 3D-Anaglyphs using Deep Learning
+# RIEU: Reconstruction of Stereo Images from Anaglyphs Enabled Through U-Nets

 This repository follows contains code to solve the problem of recreating stereo images from 3D-Anaglyphs using Deep Learning.
 The goal is to create a model that can re-generate stereo images from 3D-Anaglyphs.